Hamxay/quillbot-ai/ReadMe.md

-# Full-Stack: Todo List App
+### Quill Bot

-This project is a full-stack application built with Next.js for the client side.
-The application is written in TypeScript.
+The application is written in TypeScript with Next Js and TailwindCss.

-## 1. Client Side

 ### Getting Started